ligato/docs/docs/developer-guide/kvs-troubleshooting.md

         //...
     }
 ```
-   - only exception in which an input argument can be edited in place is metadata passed to the `Update` method, and are allowed to be re-used.
-Here is an example:
+You can only edit an input argument by passing metadata to the `Update()` method.

+Example code block:

 ```
     func (d *InterfaceDescriptor) Update(key string, oldIntf, newIntf *interfaces.Interface, oldMetadata *ifaceidx.IfaceMetadata) (newMetadata *ifaceidx.IfaceMetadata, err error) {
         // ...